dhruvv/CombatingCovid19/India_CSVs/NoMask/Infectious/README.md

-This Folder is for the I of the SEIR Model
+"I" of the SEIR Model